jtebert/document-everything/_programming/git.md

 ## Tags and releases

 Tags let you mark certain commits with versions so you can identify them easier at a later time.
-This is particularly useful in conjunction with [Github's releases](https://help.github.com/en/articles/creating-releases).
+This is particularly useful in conjunction with [GitHub's releases](https://help.github.com/en/articles/creating-releases).

 The most common use case I have is adding a tag to your current commit on a repository's master branch.
 After you make your commit, add a tag:
 ```bash